mezentsevs/typing-trainer-landing/README.md

 This is a typing trainer landing, written in and for educational and demonstrational purposes.

-Landing page for 'Typing trainer' - static website presenting the typing trainer application.
+A landing page for 'Typing trainer' - static website presenting the typing trainer application.
 Contains the source code and build configuration for the project's landing page.

 Based on tech stack:
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML),